louischatriot/nedb/README.md

 ```

 ### Counting documents
-With the same syntax as `find`, you can count the number of matching documents by using `count`.
+You can use `count` to count documents.
+It has the same syntax as `find`.
 For example:

 ```javascript
 // Count all planets in the solar system